FlowShield/flowshield/ca/README.md

 ```
 $ tree bin
 bin
-├── zaca
+├── CA
 ```

 ## Configuration reference

-When ZACA starts each service, it needs to rely on some configurations, and the dependent configuration information has two configuration methods:
+When CA starts each service, it needs to rely on some configurations, and the dependent configuration information has two configuration methods:

 **configuration file:**